Measuring developer productivity via humans

 Qualitative metrics allow you to measure things that are otherwise unmeasurable

 An interesting example of this is technical debt.
 At Google, a study to identify metrics for technical debt included an analysis of 117 metrics that were proposed as potential indicators.
-To the disappointment of Google researchers, no single metric or combination of metrics were found to be valid indicators.
+To the disappointment of Google researchers, no single metric or combination of metrics was found to be valid indicators.

 Qualitative metrics provide missing visibility across teams and systems